 Green Acres Mission: To achieve, in partnership with others, a system of interconnected open spaces, whose protection will preserve and enhance New Jersey's natural environment and its historic, scenic, and recreational resources for public use and enjoyment.
 The Green Acres Program was created in 1961 to meet New Jersey's growing recreation and conservation needs.
 Together with public and private partners, Green Acres has protected over half a million acres of open space and provided hundreds of outdoor recreational facilities in communities around the State.

+Sale of various low utility lots (owned by Eatontown) and using the money to fund higher priority lots for open space uses such as parks

 Donations from landowners

 This would likely require some sort of remuneration (not necessarily monetary) from the borough to the landowner.